 As healthcare providers, we at The Oregon Clinic put the well-being of our patients and our staff first.
-So, we are glad to be able to once again serve our patients with the care you and your family need.
+We are glad to serve our patients with the care you and your family need.

-We are putting extra measures in place to make sure patients and staff are safe at our clinics:
+We have put extra measures in place to make sure patients and staff are safe at our clinics:

 - Adding time between procedures to allow for extra cleaning, in addition to our normal sanitizing and disinfecting processes.

 - Reducing physical contact between our team members and patients.

 - Having patients and guests bring a mask and wear it while at the clinic.
 (How to Select, Wear, and Clean Your Mask from the CDC)